apptainer/apptainer-userdocs/introduction.rst

 good example of this.
 Porting them to a contained operating system will prolong the use-fullness of the development effort considerably.

-Complicated work-flows that require custom installation and/or data
+Complicated workflows that require custom installation and/or data
 ===================================================================

-Consolidating a work-flow into a {Singularity} container simplifies distribution and replication of scientific results.
+Consolidating a workflow into a {Singularity} container simplifies distribution and replication of scientific results.
 Making containers available along with published work enables other scientists to build upon (and verify) previous scientific work.